A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Quick Overview of Christmas traditions in Spain

-Spanish food culture is one of its most famous features and for a good reason.
+Spanish food culture is one of its most famous features, and for a good reason.
 It is a foodie paradise of sorts, and just imagine tasting Spanish Christmas food.

 So, regardless of your location during the holiday season, here are some of the best meals you can try.

-Or even prepare (I included a few Christmas recipes) for yourself or the people you plan to spend Christmas with.
+You can also prepare (I included a few Christmas recipes) for yourself or the people you plan to spend Christmas with.

 Traditional Spanish Christmas lasts for days, and there are a lot of events going on.